tom-seddon/beeb_test_os/README.md

 ## Main memory test (doesn't use RAM)

-Constantly fills main RAM with a series of patterns, checking the values didn't change when read back.
+Lights both LEDs and constantly fills main RAM with a series of patterns, checking the values didn't change when read back.
 You should see a bunch of patterns on screen as it runs.
-The test runs itself, and if there's an error, it will switch to Mode 7 and print a report.
+The test runs itself, and if there's an error, it will switch to Mode 7, switch the LEDs off, and print a report.

 This does not use RAM for the test.
 But RAM is used for displaying the report, so if things are completely hosed then the report may be readable or incorrect.

+## Main memory test with ignore bits (doesn't use RAM)

+As main memory test, but you can specify a mask value indicating which bits to ignore.
+For example, if bit 4 of memory appears to be bad, you can have the test ignore bit 4, to see if the fault is isolated or if any other bits are also affected.

+(The ordinary main memory test uses a mask of $00.)

+When the test starts, both LEDs are off, indicating it's waiting for you to enter the mask for the bad bits.
+Enter it as two hex digits: more significant, then less significant.
+For example, if bit 4 is bad, tap `1` then `0`, for $10, aka %00010000.

+The caps lock LED will light up after the first digit is entered, then shift lock after the second (but hopefully you'll see the test run so it'll be obvious).

+If a failure report is printed, the values of the ignored bits are indeterminate, and you will have to ignore them yourself.
+Apologies!

 ## Clear memory test (doesn't use RAM)